Cod-e-Codes/test-repo/README.md

 - [Contributing](#contributing)
 - [License](#license)

-> ⚠️ **Admin features are still under construction.**
+> ⚠️ **Admin features require authentication.**
-> Using `admin` as a username is currently **not allowed**—the server will reject it, even if the correct admin key is provided.
-Admin commands are not yet functional.
+> Only users listed as admins (via `--admin` flags, case-insensitive) and providing the correct key can use admin commands.
+All admin actions are performed over WebSocket.

 ---